 Digital Asset Risk & Compliance Standard

-DARC certifies the security, operational integrity, and control effectiveness of digital asset systems across the full stack—including DeFi protocols, L1s, L2s, wallets, custodians, and centralized exchanges.
-It covers key management, infrastructure, governance, and incident response: the systems and processes that determine real-world reliability beyond code.
+DARC is a standard for evaluating the operational integrity of digital asset systems.
+It covers key management, infrastructure, governance, and incident response: The systems that determine real-world reliability beyond code.

 The Problem